 Instrument Cluster API

 Use the Instrument Cluster API (an Android API) to display navigation apps, including Google Maps, on a secondary display in a car, such as behind the steering wheel on the instrument panel.
-This page describes how to create a service to control that secondary display and to then integrate the service with CarService so that navigation apps can display a user interface.
+This page describes how to create a service to control that secondary display and to integrate the service with CarService so that navigation apps can display a user interface.

 Terminology